noisebridge/gung-heap/README.md

 2. To share knowledge with the people after you

+### What?

+- Things that belong here:
+1. Software howtos - link to the project in your README.md
+2. Hardware howtos
+3. Projects (small and large)

+- Things that don't go here:
+1. Noisebridge Infrastructure - put it in the [wiki](noisebridge.net)

 ### Stuff You Need

 1. All the files that someone needs to perform your project in a directory named after your project: `your-project`